adrianmg/reading/reading.md

 # Reading list

-I'm sharing the books that I read or I'm planning to read at some point.
+Books that I have read or I'm planning to read starting in 2018.

-### Reading list 2018
+## Reading list 2018

 *“Getting to Yes”* ```Reading```